Kyle Isbel Player Props: Royals vs. Dodgers

 Dodgers Pitching Rankings

-- Miller (3-1) takes the mound for the Dodgers in his seventh start of the season.
-He has a 4.13 ERA in 32 2/3 innings pitched, with 31 strikeouts.

-- In his most recent appearance on Saturday against the Houston Astros, the right-hander went four innings, giving up six earned runs while surrendering 10 hits.
+- The righty's last appearance came on Sunday against the Houston Astros, when he tossed five innings, surrendering four earned runs while giving up five hits.

-- In six games this season, the 24-year-old has a 4.13 ERA and 8.5 strikeouts per nine innings, while giving up a batting average of .236 to opposing batters.
+- In 11 games this season, the 29-year-old has a 3.30 ERA and 7.2 strikeouts per nine innings, while allowing a batting average of .177 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.